 United Way works for a healthier America

-Whether it is a neighbor without health insurance, a victim of abuse, or someone struggling with mental illness, United Ways are working to ensure everyone has access to affordable and quality care.
+Whether it is a neighbor without health insurance, a victim of a house fire or natural disaster, or someone struggling with mental illness, United Ways are working to ensure everyone has access to affordable and quality care.

 Oklahoma is ranked 43rd in the nation in health, nearly last place.
 Thirty-two percent of adults are obese and 23 percent smoke.
 Oklahoma ranks 48th in cardiovascular health, 43rd in cancer deaths and 44th in infant mortality.*